How To Select The Right Uninterruptible Power Supply (UPS) For Your ComputerWritten on May 24, 2018 by John Hunkler

 Some of the benefits of using an Online UPS is that there is no “transfer time” should you lose power.
 Second, and maybe even more importantly, is that by having all the wall power going through the battery, there is another level of protection from any surges or drops in voltage coming off the wall power.
 Surges and voltage drops can wreak havoc on computer systems and even potentially cause damage.

-Online UPSs are only available in larger sizes over 5,000 VA.
+Online UPSs are generally only available in larger sizes over 5,000 VA.
 They usually come in at a higher price point than Standby UPSs but can result in substantial energy savings costs for large units and more substantial protection overall.

 Line Interactive UPSs are totally different from the Standby or Online versions we already discussed.
 In a Line Interactive UPS, the power from the wall flows in to the Inverter/Converter in the UPS.
 The power is then split in to both AC and DC current.
 The DC charges the battery of the UPS and the AC flows to the power supply of the computer.
 When power is lost to the wall, the computer gets all of its power from the battery in the UPS.